With COVID-19 putting a halt to many students’ planned work experience, you may be wondering, what next? The answer: volunteering!

 Turning up day in, day out without there being an immediate benefit for yourself is an essential part of being a doctor and persevering is crucial – and volunteering is an easy way to show you understand this.

-Whether you’ve now got amazing active listening skills from being a counsellor for younger students, or you’re a whiz with paperwork now you’ve worked on a desk for a charity, pretty much anything you learn from volunteering can be matched with a skill in medicine.
+Whether you’ve now got amazing active listening skills from talking to isolated people or you’re a whiz with paperwork now you’ve worked for a charity, pretty much anything you learn from volunteering can be matched with a skill in medicine.

 Maybe you’re a dab hand at knowing when someone needs a cup of tea, or you’re sensitive enough to know when that cup of tea needs to be a cup of tea and a natter.